rqkohistani/wired-shop/syrups/caramel.md

 ### Step 6

 - Let cool completely before using.
 Store syrup in an airtight container for up to two weeks.

+### Step 7

+- Add to your favorite coffee drink and enjoy!